-We are funded by MRC, BBSRC, EMBO, British Council, Newton Bhabha, Erasmus and Wellcome Trust.
+We are funded by ERC, MRC, BBSRC, EMBO, British Council, Newton Bhabha, Erasmus and Wellcome Trust.

 The research in the group has undertaken genome wide functional studies using rodent malaria model P. berghei to understand parasite developmental biology and the crucial novel molecules that are part of the signalling cascades, cell division, polarity during parasite development.